Ennea/wishing-well/README.md

 ### Where are my wishes stored?

 On your computer!
-If you're on Windows, your wish history is stored in `%APPDATA\wishing-well`, while on Linux or macOS, the history will be stored in `~/.config/wishing-well`.
+If you're on Windows, your wish history is stored in `%APPDATA\wishing-well`.
+On Linux and macOS, the history will be stored in `$XDG_DATA_HOME/wishing-well` if it's set, or in `~/.local/share/wishing-well` on Linux and `~/Library/Application Support/wishing-well` on macOS.

 ### Can I use this with a Chinese account?